Collateral Source Rule | How Does It Work?

 Is the Collateral Source Rule an Evidentiary Rule?

 The collateral source rule is an evidentiary rule.
 Because the rule bars defendants from introducing evidence to show that a plaintiff has received collateral source benefits or payments.
-There is also a Maryland Pattern Jury Instruction on point that defines a collateral source payment as a payment from an entity "other than the defendant."
-This gives you some idea how broad the scope of the collateral source rule is.
+A Maryland Pattern Jury Instruction on point defines a collateral source payment as payment from an entity “other than the defendant.”
+This gives you some idea of how broad the scope of the collateral source rule is.

 Why Is the Collateral Source Rule Good for Victims?

-The collateral source rule is now an embedded part of the law not only in Maryland but nearly every state in the country.
+The collateral source rule is now an embedded part of the law in Maryland and nearly every state in the country.
 When trying a personal injury case to a jury, the fastest path to a mistrial is to breathe a word about insurance.

 History of the Collateral Source Rule

-A plaintiff's PIP, health insurance, or any other collateral source is not introduced to the jury because of the jury may reduce the damages award when it discovers that the plaintiff's damages have been paid by another source.
+A plaintiff’s PIP, health insurance, or any other collateral source is not introduced to the jury.
+The jury may reduce the damages award when it discovers that another source has paid the plaintiff’s damages.
 Why is this a bad thing?
-Well, let's spin it the other way first: why should a wrongdoer get a benefit from a collateral source of damages caused by his wrongful act?
-If I'm lucky enough that my boss still paid me while I was out of work because I'm a good employee and have a track record of success at my company, why should the person who hurt me get the benefit of that goodwill?
+Well, let’s spin it the other way first: why should a wrongdoer get a benefit from a collateral source of damages caused by his wrongful act?
+If I’m lucky enough that my boss still paid me while I was out of work because I’m a good employee and have a track record of success at my company, why should the person who hurt me get the benefit of that goodwill?
 Similarly, why should the negligent party benefit because I was smart enough to take out health insurance or PIP insurance?
-If someone is going to get a "windfall", shouldn't it be the victim as opposed to the wrongdoer?
+If someone is going to get a “windfall,” shouldn’t it be the victim instead of the wrongdoer?

-So the collateral source rule is an evidentiary rule that keeps out otherwise admissible evidence.
-The Maryland Court of Special Appeals summarized the rule by saying, "In a nutshell, the evidence, though otherwise admissible, is deemed to do more harm than good.
-On balance, therefore, it is out!" (a rare exclamation point in an appellate opinion).
+So the collateral source rule in Maryland is an evidentiary rule that keeps out otherwise admissible evidence.
+The Maryland Supreme Count has summarized the doctrine by saying, “In a nutshell, the evidence, though otherwise admissible, is deemed to do more harm than good.
+On balance, therefore, it is out!” (a rare exclamation point in an appellate opinion).

 There is also a law and economics basis for the rule as well.
-If the negligent party does not bear the full cost of the lost, they are incentivized to take more risks with our safety.
-Why not roll the dice when you only have to play half of the loss?
-Said differently, the collateral source rule deters future negligence by placing the full value of the loss on the party that caused the accident.
+If the negligent party does not bear the total cost of the loss, they are incentivized to take more risks with our safety.
+Why not roll the dice when you only have to pay half the loss?
+Said differently, the collateral source rule deters future negligence by placing the total value of the loss on the party that caused the accident.

 There has been a slew of recent attacks on the collateral source rule over the past few years.
 The main impetus behind this attack is an ostensible financial crisis in the insurance industry.
-(Like Hyman Roth, the insurance companies have been dying of the same disease for 20 years now.
+(Like Hyman Roth, the insurance companies have been dying of the same disease for 20 years.
 Of course, they are still making billions upon billions of dollars.)
-This has led many state legislatures and courts to carve out exceptions to the rule, including Maryland in malpractice cases.
+This has led many state legislatures and courts to carve out exceptions to the rule, including Maryland, in malpractice cases.
 See below.

 Exceptions to the Collateral Source Rule

-Defense lawyers hate the collateral source rule and spend a lot of energy trying to run around it.
+Defense lawyers hate the Maryland collateral source rule and spend a lot of energy trying to run around it.
 Thirty-eight states recognize some exceptions to the collateral source rule.
-There are four exceptions that appear with some frequency (1) the Gladden exception, (2) the lien reduced exception, (3) malingering exception and, (4) the malpractice exception.
+Four exceptions appear with some frequency (1) the Gladden exception, (2) the lien-reduced exception, (3) malingering exception, and, (4) the malpractice exception.

 maryland law

-The Gladden exception allows defendants to introduce insurance payments if they rebut the plaintiff's claim of his financial condition.
-The lien reduction exception argues that if the amount that must be paid back is reduced or waived - let's say the hospital waives the medical bill - that fact should be admissible.
+The Gladden exception to the collateral source rule in Maryland allows defendants to introduce insurance payments if they dispute the plaintiff’s claim of his financial condition.
+The lien reduction exception argues that if the amount that must be paid back is reduced or waived – let’s say the hospital waives the medical bill – that fact should be admissible.

 Maryland courts have recognized the Gladden exception and the malingering exceptions.
-But it is still an uphill battle for defendants to get around the collateral source rule with these exceptions because this argument can usually be made with evidence that is far less prejudicial.
+But it is still an uphill battle for defendants to get around the collateral source rule with these exceptions because this argument can usually be made with far less prejudicial evidence.

 How Does the Malpractice Exception to the Collateral Source Rule Work?